a) Thanks for taking a lot of the bumps out from the course, are you doing more work?

 b) You added a 5k running event?

 Yes!
-New for 2016 we've decided to add a 5k running race to encourage more participants to take part in what is a great day of racing.
+In 2016 we tried it, and while the attendance was small, we're happy to bring it back for 2017.
+We hope to encourage more participants to take part in what is a great day of racing.
 Racers will complete two laps of the full 'cross course, which will include running over all of the obstacles (two sets of stairs, plus whatever else JB decides to add into the mix) on course.

 2) Do I need a special bike?